 A student may be restricted from registration because of a hold placed on their registration privileges related to outstanding financial obligations to AUArts.
-Registration hold information is available to a student on webService.
+Registration hold information is available to a student on webService(Student).

-A student is prohibited from registering in more than 18 credits in a term.
-Where there are exceptional circumstances, the student may request an exception to be approved by the program Director.
+A student is prohibited from registering in more than 15 credits in a term.
+Where there are exceptional circumstances, the student may request an exception to be approved by the program Director in consultation with the Registrar.